amd/aocl-libm-ose/README.md

-# AMD Math Library
+# AMD Math Library(LibM)

-## Note

-gtests are now part of aocl-3.0 release branch

 ## Building

-Read the file://BUILDING.md
+Refer to the file BUILDING.txt

+## Building on windows
+Refer to the file BUILDING_on_Win.txt

+## Building open sourced version of LibM
+Refer to the file BUILDING-ose.txt